n00tellah/n00tellah/README.md

 ---

-### 🌼 About Me
+### 📍 About Me
 Hi!
-I’m Estela, a curious learner, exploring design and development one step at a time.
+I’m Estela, a curious learner and aspiring Business Analyst, exploring design and analysis one thoughtful step at a time.
-I enjoy creating simple, user-friendly digital experiences.
+I’m passionate about creating simple, user-friendly digital experiences.

 ---